-I'm doing a (free) operating system (just a hobby, won't be big and professional like gnu for 386 (486) AT clones).
+I'm doing a (free) operating system (just a hobby, won't be big and professional like gnu) for 386 (486) AT clones.
 This has been brewing since April, and is starting to get ready.
 I'd like any feedback on things people like/dislike in minix, as my OS resembles it somewhat (same physical layout of the file-system (due to practical reasons) among other things).
+I've currently ported bash (1.08) and gcc $(1.40)...^{18}$

-The posting drew a smattering of responses and within a month, Torvalds had posted a 0.01 version of the operating system-i.e., the earliest possible version fit for outside review-on an Internet FTP site.
-In the course of doing so, Torvalds had to come up with a name for the new system.
+The posting drew a smattering of responses and within a month, Torvalds had posted a 0.01 version of his kernel - i.e., the earliest possible version fit for outside review - on an Internet FTP site.
+In the course of doing so, Torvalds had to come up with a name for the new kernel.
 On his own PC hard drive, Torvalds had saved the program as Linux, a name that paid its respects to the software convention of giving each Unix variant a name that ended with the letter X. Deeming the name too "egotistical," Torvalds changed it to Freax, only to have the FTP site manager change it back.